The Beth Lists

 Picture

-This would have been a heavenly choice in comparison.
-I love the look of this grand hotel and the stories about it being haunted.
-We had drinks in the lobby lounge near the elegant dining room.
-We applauded the piano player who seemed as bored as the few sitting on bar stools.
+Don and I had drinks in the lobby lounge, near the elegant dining room.
+We applauded the piano player.
+Sadly he seemed as bored as the few guests on stools gathered around the piano.
 I'm sure the seafood is top notch, but we tipped our piano man and decided to save dinner for a livelier night.

 Jimmy's on the Pier